 - Verify that you added your Pixel watch to the Fitbit app on your phone.

-- Open the Fitbit app on your phone and choose the Today tab.
+- Open the Fitbit app on your phone and choose the Devices icon in the top left.

-- You should see your Google Pixel Watch in your account list.
+- Under Connected to Fitbit, you should see your Google Pixel Watch in your account list.
 If not, tap Set up a Device and add it.

 - Look at your user profile settings for Fitbit and make sure they are correct.

-- To make corrections and updates, tap each item one by one and make changes, then tap Save.
+- To make corrections and updates, tap each item individually and make changes, then tap Save.

 - Restart both your watch and phone.
 Restart your phone and then restart your watch.